nordstream3/FOC/production/README.md

 </div>

 The module is working properly when the LED on the module shows a constant blue light.

-## Solder power connector pins

-Solder 5 power connector pins onto the Main Module.

-[image of soldered power connectors]

-You can now temporarily attact the Power Module to the Main Module.
-You can bend the pins slightly in order to secure a good connection.
-Do not solder the two modules together yet.

-[image of tmp connected modules - with blue light]

-If you apply min. +16V to the main connectors on the Main Module, the blue LED on the Power Module should light up.
-Still **current limit of 0.1 Amps**.

 ## Step 3A: Connect FOCPILL and Main Module together